maxidiazbattan/house-prices-dashboard/README.md

 # House Prices Dashboard
 This is another dashboard made with Dash, a Python framework that allows you to create web apps in pure Python, the data is from this Kaggle dataset, https://www.kaggle.com/datasets/new-york-city/nyc-property-sales, and was cleaned and filtered with pandas.
-You can check the dashboard at the following link, https://ny-house-prices-dashboard.onrender.com/ (it takes a bit to load the first time because it's dormant at Render Servers).
+You can check the dashboard at the following link, https://ny-house-prices-dashboard.onrender.com/ (it takes a bit to load the first time because it's dormant at Render Servers, the app works fine, but need to be patient the first time).
 I hope you like it, and the instructions to use it are below.

 # Render Deployment